 Wine-Searcher is an invaluable tool. it’s a wine search engine and price comparison website with an incredibly easy search facility.
 Put pretty much anything into the search engine from the winery to the name of the wine, and then narrow it down by vintage and country.
 Once you locate your wine you’ll see where you can (or can’t) buy it and find out immediately the average price, the region, the producer, the grape variety, and what to pair it with.

-Then click through to the Tasting Notes to see some major critics scores, notes and awards.
+Then click through to Reviews to see how critics have reviewed it, and Profile to find out more about the wine.
 There’s a wealth of information here.

 The free version doesn’t include all stockists.
-If you want to see everyone on their database you need to sign up to the Pro Version so if you’re always looking for that wine you loved recently you should sign up although see below, as there are so many wine subscription sites.
+If you want to see everyone on their database you need to sign up to (and pay for) the Pro Version so if you’re always looking for that wine you tried recently and you're a serious wine collector you should sign up although see below, as there are so many wine subscription sites.

 Cellar Tracker is another excellent wine information and cellar management website and app.
 It has a very quick search facility.
 Find the wine you’re searching for, then, if it’s one that you own you can add it into your virtual cellar.
 You can also see how it was rated.
 Cellar Tracker has one of the largest databases of community wine tasting notes.